ivan-bilan/The-NLP-Pandect/README.md

 - **Data Versioning** - make sure your training, annotation and other types of data are versioned and tracked
 - **Experiment Tracking** - make sure that all of your experiments are automatically tracked and saved where they can be easily replicated or retraced
 - **Model Registry** - make sure any neural models you train are versioned and tracked and it is easy to roll back to any of them
-- **Automated Testing and Behavioral Testing** - besides regular unit and integration tests, you want to have behavioral tests that check for bias or potential advesarial attacks
+- **Automated Testing and Behavioral Testing** - besides regular unit and integration tests, you want to have behavioral tests that check for bias or potential adversarial attacks
 - **Model Deployment and Serving** - automate model deployment, ideally also with zero-downtime deploys like Blue/Green, Canary deploys etc.
 - **Data and Model Observability** - track data drift, model accuracy drift etc.

 Additionally, there are two more components that are not as prevalent for NLP and are mostly used for Computer Vision and other sub-fields of AI:
-- **Feature Store** - centrarilized storage of all features developed for ML models than can be easily reused by any other ML project
+- **Feature Store** - centralized storage of all features developed for ML models than can be easily reused by any other ML project
 - **Metadata Management** - storage for all information related to the usage of ML models, mainly for reproducing behavior of deployed ML models, artifact tracking etc.

 #### Reading Material